TKomericki/Rhetos-wiki/Data-migration.md

 Option B) Data migration before the deployment:

-1. DeployPackages.exe - Data migration
+1. Rhetos dbupdate - Data migration
     1. **DataMigrationUse M.A: M.A => _M.A**
     2. DataMigrationUse M.B: M.B => _M.B (nothing to do, B does not exist)
     3. **Update: _M.A => _M.B**
     4. DataMigrationApply M.B: _M.B => M.B (nothing to do, B does not exist)
-2. DeployPackages.exe - Update database
+2. Rhetos dbupdate - Updating database structure
     1. Drop M.A
     2. **Create M.B: restore from _B**

 ### Cleanup

-* After upgrading the database, `DeployPackages.exe` will delete the migration columns and tables that are copied to the original tables.
+* After upgrading the database, Rhetos will delete the migration columns and tables that are copied to the original tables.
 * The migration table and columns that don't exist in the new version of the application will be kept as a backup.
 * You can optionally delete the backup data by running `CleanupOldData.exe`;
   it will delete everything in database schemas that start with an underscore ("_").
-  This is not recommended if the last deployment failed, because it could result with a data loss.
+  This is *not recommended* if the last deployment failed, because it could result with a data loss.

 ### Database constraint blocking the data migration